Affordable Housing Information

 Yes, there are designated floor plans for Affordable and Workforce Housing, offering a range of unit types from Studios to 3 Bedrooms.

-Affordable Housing units are typically available for move-in during August of each calendar year.
+Affordable Housing units are available for move in starting August 2025.
+You may select the lease term that best fits your needs: 5 months, 6 months, 7 months, or 12 months.
 The Standard at Four Corners has a limited number of units dedicated to affordable housing, so we recommend signing a housing contract earlier to help ensure you can save your place.

 The cost of affordable housing is based on income limits established by the U.S. Department of Housing and Urban Development (HUD).
 Rents for Affordable Units are set at 80% of the Area Median Income (AMI), while rents for Workforce Units are set at 120% of AMI.